- Future Students

-There are two ways you will get admitted to EWU as a freshman.
+You have two paths to admission to EWU as a freshman.

-- Have a 3.3 cumulative GPA (or higher) and complete the CADR.
 If this is you, you'll be automatically admitted.
-(You still have to submit your official ACT or SAT scores and Insight Resume!)
+(You still have to submit your application, official transcripts, essays, and official ACT or SAT scores!)
 This is why working hard in high school pays off.

-- Pass through the review process.
-We'll look at your Insight Resume responses, all of your grades from high school and college, the difficulty of the classes you took, your senior year course schedule and your ACT or SAT scores.
+- We'll look at your short essay responses, all of your grades from high school and college, the difficulty of the classes you took, your senior year course schedule and your ACT or SAT scores.